 - Rotate 90-180 degrees and settle all four wheels down.

 - Tic Tac: The tic tac is probably the first beginner skateboard trick every skateboarder learns because it feels most like a trick for someone who has yet to do an ollie or a shuv it.
 Still, what this trick is really valuable for in terms of advancing your skating–is helping skaters identify and understand the importance of finding your center balance.
 To do a tic tac, place one foot on the nose of your board and the other foot on the tail and essentially attempt to walk with your belly facing out.
-Start slowly, be mindful of rolling and embrace the tic tac rhythm of the trick.
-You and your friends can pick a few squares on the sidewalk and race to the end.
-It’s also a great way to start building those leg muscles.

 - Place one foot on the tail of your board.

 - Place one foot on the nose of your board.